-Alicia Hoffman is a poet, writer, and teacher hailing from Pennsylvania and the Finger Lakes region of New York.
-A graduate of St. John Fisher College, she received her MA in English/Creative Writing from SUNY Brockport and her MFA in Poetry at the Rainier Writing Workshop in Tacoma, Washington.
-She currently lives in Rochester, New York with her husband, Tim, where she teaches English and Writing at Bishop Kearney High School.
-Thrice nominated for the Pushcart Prize, her poems have appeared widely in a variety of publications, including Penn Review, Radar Poetry, Word Riot, Tar River Poetry, SOFTBLOW, Redactions: Poetry and Poetics, Camroc Press Review, The Penn Review, Rust + Moth, Up the Staircase Quarterly, Innisfree Poetry Journal, A-Minor Magazine, Glass: A Poetry Journal, Typishly and elsewhere.
+Originally from Pennsylvania, Alicia Hoffman now lives, writes, and teaches in Rochester, New York.
+A graduate of St. John Fisher College (BA English/Philosophy), she received her MA in English/Creative Writing from SUNY Brockport and her MFA in Poetry at the Rainier Writing Workshop in Tacoma, Washington.
+Nominated for the Pushcart Prize many times over, her poems have appeared in a variety of publications, including Radar Poetry, Word Riot, Tar River Poetry, SOFTBLOW, Redactions: Poetry and Poetics, Camroc Press Review, The Penn Review, Rust + Moth, Up the Staircase Quarterly, Innisfree Poetry Journal, A-Minor Magazine, Glass: A Poetry Journal, Typishly and elsewhere.
 Her work has been anthologized in Liberty's Vigil, Poems from the Occupy Movement (Foothills Publishing) and featured in the Poetry Booth outside of Writers & Books in the Neighborhood of the Arts district of Rochester.
 She is the author of two poetry collections: Like Stardust in the Peat Moss (Aldrich Press, 2013) and Railroad Phoenix (Kelsay Books, 2017).
 Her new book, ANIMAL, is forthcoming from FutureCycle Press (May 2021).